 Soviet Union

-Polkovnik Yevgenii Nikolaevich Stepanov HSU
+Polkovnik Yevgeniy Nikolayevich Stepanov HSU

-22 May 1911 – 1994
+22 May 1911 – 5 September 1996

-Yevgenii Stepanov was born on 22 May 1911 in Moscow.
+Yevgeniy Stepanov was born on 22 May 1911 in Moscow.

 In 1929 he graduated from a technical college as a qualified metalworker.

 In 1932 he qualified as a pilot after receiving lessons at a Moscow airfield and logged 80 hours of flying time.
-During the same year he joined the army and graduated from the Borisoglebsk Military Air College in 1933.
+During the same year, he joined the army and graduated from the Borisoglebsk Military Air College in 1933.

-At first he was posted to a heavy-bomber unit but after numerous requests and applications he managed to be posted to a fighter unit.
+At first, he was posted to a heavy-bomber unit but after numerous requests and applications he managed to be posted to a fighter unit.

-As a Leytenant he volunteered for service in Spain and posing as Soviet tourists going to an international cultural exhibition in Paris; they took a steamer from Leningrad to Le Havre and, with the assistance of a Spanish support group, flew from there to Valencia arriving in June (or 20 August) 1937 to fly I-15s in 1.
-Escuadrilla led by Anatoly Serov ('Rodrigo Mateu') and based at Los Alcazares airfield.
+As a leitenant he volunteered for service in Spain and posing as Soviet tourists going to an international cultural exhibition in Paris; they took a steamer from Leningrad to Le Havre and, with the assistance of a Spanish support group, flew from there to Valencia arriving in June (or 20 August) 1937 to fly I-15s in 1a Escuadrilla led by Anatoly Serov ('Rodrigo Mateu') and based at Los Alcazares airfield.

-In August he claimed a CR.32 at Huesca and a shared destroyed Do17 near Zaragoza together with Nikita Syusyukalov.
+In August, he claimed a CR.32 at Huesca and a shared destroyed Do 17 near Zaragoza together with Nikita Syusyukalov.

 He claimed a CR.32 near Belchite on 1 September.

-During this month he claimed a Fiat CR.32.
+During this month, he claimed a Fiat CR.32.

-On 12 October 1937 he claimed a shared Ju 52 or Ju 86 over Huesca together with Anatoly Serov and Ilja Finn.
+On 12 October 1937, Il’ya Finn (1a/26) claimed a shared Ju 52/3m or Ju 86 over Huesca together with kapitan Anatoly Serov (1a/26) and starshiy leitenant Stepanov.

 Nationalist records do not confirm this loss.

-2a/Gr.
-21 - ten I-16s from Caspe under the command of Pleshchenko
+2a/21 - ten I-16s from Caspe under the command of Pleshchenko

-3a/Gr.
-21 - nine I-16s from Hijar under the command of (Boris) Smirnov
+3a/21 - nine I-16s from Hijar under the command of (Boris) Smirnov

-6a/Gr.
-21 - eleven I-16s from Puig Moreño under the command of Gusev
+6a/21 - eleven I-16s from Puig Moreño under the command of Gusev

-At 03:00 on the night of 27-28 October three S.81s of the 251a Squadriglia, XXV Gruppo B.N. took off from Alcudia to bomb the airport of Sabadell.
+At 03:00 on the night of 24-25 October three S.81s of the 251a Squadriglia, XXV Gruppo B.N. took off from Alcudia to bomb the airport of Sabadell.
 The plan was that the formation leader Capitano Nicola Ruggeri should drop his war-load first, so that the fires caused by his incendiary bombs should allow the other two crews, with aircraft carrying 15kg high explosive bombs, to choose the best targets.
-Reaching their target at a level of 700 meters, the tri-motors were met by the fire of machine-guns placed on the hills south-west of the airfield, and then they were attacked by an I-15 flown by Starshiy Leytenant Stepanov.
-Stepanov had taken of together with another I-15 flown by Ilya Finn.
+Reaching their target at a level of 700 meters, the tri-motors were met by the fire of machine-guns placed on the hills south-west of the airfield, and then they were attacked by an I-15 flown by starshiy leitenant Stepanov (1a/26).
+Stepanov had taken of together with another I-15 flown by Il’ya Finn.
 Stepanov shot down the second aircraft, flown by Tenente Ezio Maccani, which crashed in flames near Montcada, setting fire to a large wooded area and killing the whole crew of five.
 He then tried to ram the third S.81 with the left leg of his I-15s undercarriage.
 The S.81, which was badly hit, manage however to keep contact with his leader.
 The two diverted to the secondary target, the explosive factory of Badalona, which they bombed at 04:35.

 Stepanov returned claiming two victories.
 According to some sources Finn is credited with the second S.81.

-Maccani was posthumously decorated with the Medaglia d’Oro al Valor Militare.
+Maccani was posthumously decorated with the Medaglia d’oro al valor militare.

 During December the Grupo was based at Bajaralos during the Teruel offensive, while in January 1938 it operated near Valencia.

-The Republican side claimed four Fiat CR.32s and one bomber.
-Two more CR.32s were claimed as damaged or probably destroyed.
-The Italian lost two pilots when Bruno Cesna, (33a Squadrligia) and Angelo Boetti (Staff of IV Gruppo) were killed.
-One Spanish pilot was also shot down when Pedro Gil Escosin was shot shot down in his Fiat CR.32 and parachuted.
-In one of the He111, one of the crew members, T. Martner, was so badly wounded that he died the next day in hospital.
-Italian and Nationalist side claimed ten victories.
+The Italians from VI Gruppo claimed 11 ‘Curtiss fighters’ but lost two pilots when Maresciallo Bruno Cesna, (33a Squadriglia) and Sergente Maggiore Angelo Boetti (Staff of VI Gruppo) were killed while Sergente Benassi was wounded.
+One Spanish pilot was also shot down when Pedro Gil Escosin was shot down in his Fiat CR.32 and parachuted.
+In one of the He 111, one of the crew members, T. Martner, was so badly wounded that he died the next day in hospital.

-The Republican government managed to exchange him via the International Red Cross for some German PoWs.
+While as prisoner Stepanov was taken out to be shot on three occasions.
+The Republican government eventually managed to exchange him (on 9 July 1938) via the International Red Cross for some German PoWs.

 He departed Spain on 27 July 1938, passing through France and Belgium, and then on to Leningrad by ship.

-During his time in Spain he was involved with combat against Fiat CR.32s, Romeo Ro.37s, SM.81s, Bf 109s, Ju 86s, He 111s and Do 17s.
-He flew 100 hours and was involved in 16 air combats.
-BR> He mostly flew the I-15 during his time in Spain and only flew I-16s a few times, and then mainly on reconnaissance missions.
-He states that the I-15 easily outperformed the Fiat CR.32, especially in horizontal maneuvers.
+He mostly flew the I-15 during his time in Spain and only flew I-16s a few times, and then mainly on reconnaissance missions.
+He states that the I-15 easily outperformed the Fiat CR.32, especially in horizontal manoeuvres.
 The I-15 could perform a 360-degree turn in eight to nine seconds.
 It was unbeatable in horizontal dog fighting.
 It also had a rapid rate of control and low-speed stability, even when taking off in crosswinds.
 However, it was inferior to the I-16 in vertical manoeuvrability.
 The I-16, which he flew both prior and after his time in Spain, was good aircraft, but it was rather unforgiving to inexperienced pilots.
-He also states that the I-16 was superior to the Bf109B and C in vertical manoeuvrability.
+He also states that the I-16 was superior to the Bf 109B and C in vertical manoeuvrability.

-Following his return to the Soviet Union he was promoted to Kapitan, serving in the 19 IAP as a pilot training officer.
+Following his return to the Soviet Union he was promoted to kapitan, serving in the 19 IAP as a pilot training officer.

 On 29 May 1939 the Soviet Air Force sent a group of well-merited pilots from the Central Aerodrome Frunze in Moscow aboard three Douglas DC-3s to Mongolia (a second group was sent to Mongolia by train).
-Before they left they all had paid a visit to Marshal Voroshylov, Commissar of Defence, and Komkor A. Laktionov, Commander of the VVS.
+Before they left, they all had paid a visit to Marshal Voroshylov, Commissar of Defence, and Komkor A. Laktionov, Commander of the VVS.

 The group consisted of 48 airmen, both fighter and bomber pilots and technical staff.
-Among the fighter pilots were Sergey Gritsevets, Ivan Lakeyev, Viktor Kustov, Grigoriy Kravchenko, Nikolay Gerasimov, Leonid Orlov, Yevgenii Stepanov, A. Nikolayev, Viktor Rakhov.
+Among the fighter pilots were Sergey Gritsevets, Ivan Lakeyev, Viktor Kustov, Grigoriy Kravchenko, Nikolay Gerasimov, Leonid Orlov, Yevgeniy Stepanov, A. Nikolayev, Viktor Rakhov.
 Eleven of the pilots had been decorated with the Gold Star of the Hero of the Soviet Union.

 Komkor Yakov Shmushkevich, who after arriving in Mongolia became the commander of the whole Soviet-Mongolian Air Force/Aviation Group, commanded the group.
 The group had been created immediately after the big defeat of the Soviet air regiments on 27-28 May.
-In these combat 70 and 22 IAPs had taken part and Soviet officially admitted the loss of twelve pilots KIA and 14 fighters (mostly I-15bis and some I-16 type 5s) to the end of May 1939.
+In these combats 70 and 22 IAPs had taken part and Soviet officially admitted the loss of twelve pilots KIA and 14 fighters (mostly I-15bis and some I-16 type 5s) to the end of May 1939.

 The leading pilot in the DC-3s was Alexandr Golovanov (future Air Marshal of VVS during the Great Patriotic War and commander of the Long-Range Soviet Bombers).
 The other two pilots were Gratsov and Niuhtinow.